 The problem studied in this paper can be considered as semi-online, since all jobs are known to the scheduler initially but not their failure scenarios.
-We point out that the technique by Shmoys et al. [38] to obtain 2c-competitiveness is not applicable here, because it relies on jobs having fixed, although unknown, release times, whereas the "new job arrival" times in our problem (corresponding to failed jobs restarting) depends on the decisions made on-the-fly by the schedulers.
+We point out that the technique by Shmoys et al. [40] to obtain 2c-competitiveness is not applicable here, because it relies on jobs having fixed, although unknown, release times, whereas the "new job arrival" times in our problem (corresponding to failed jobs restarting) depend on the decisions made on-the-fly by the schedulers.

-2.2 Batch schedulers in practical systems
+2.4 Batch Schedulers in Practical Systems

-In practical systems, parallel jobs are often scheduled by batch schedulers [25, 48, 41] that use a combination of reservation and backfilling strategies: while the high-priority jobs are scheduled by reserving processors in advance, the low-priority ones are used to fill in the "holes" to improve system utilization.
-Two popular backfilling strategies are conservative [33] and aggressive (a.k.a.
-EASY) [30, 39].
+In practical systems, parallel jobs are often scheduled by batch schedulers [27, 50, 43] that use a combination of reservation and backfilling strategies: while the high-priority jobs are scheduled by reserving processors in advance, the low-priority ones are used to fill in the "holes" to improve system utilization.
+Two popular backfilling strategies are conservative [35] and aggressive (a.k.a.
+EASY) [32, 41].
 The former gives a reservation for every job in the queue and a lower-priority job is moved forward as long as it does not delay the reservation for any higher-priority job.
 The latter only gives reservation to the job at the head of the queue (i.e., the one with the highest priority) and backfilling is allowed without delaying this highest-priority job.
-Note that the list-based greedy scheduling can be considered as an even more aggressive strategy, where no job receives a reservation and all jobs are scheduled using backfilling.
+Note that greedy list-scheduling can be considered as an even more aggressive strategy, where no job receives a reservation and all jobs are scheduled using backfilling.
 As jobs arrive over time, most practical schedulers use First-Come First-Serve (FCFS) in conjunction with these strategies to prevent job starvation, but no worst-case performance guarantee is known for such schedulers.
-Various priority rules have been evaluated to characterize and tune their performance for different performance metrics (see, e.g., [40, 18, 45]).
+Various priority rules have been evaluated to characterize and tune their performance for different performance metrics (see, e.g., [42, 20, 47]).

-2.3 Scheduling stochastic jobs
+2.5 Scheduling Stochastic Jobs

 When a job could fail during execution and has to be restarted, it can be regarded as a stochastic job, whose execution time depends on the number of failures.
 Most prior works on stochastic scheduling have considered sequential jobs whose execution times follow a known probability distribution.
-The book by Pinedo [37] and the survey by Niño-Mora [35] discuss many relevant results on stochastic scheduling.
+The book by Pinedo [39] and the survey by Niño-Mora [37] discuss many relevant results on stochastic scheduling.
 For offline problems (i.e., no new job arrival), the literature has focused on two models.
-In the static model, all scheduling decisions (i.e., job assignments to processors) are made beforehand, whereas in the dynamic model, scheduling decisions are made dynamically on the fly.
+In the static model, all scheduling decisions (i.e., job assignments to processors) are made before-hand, whereas in the dynamic model, scheduling decisions are made dynamically on the fly.
 While both models coincide when job execution times are deterministic, they lead to different results for stochastic jobs.
-Under the static model, Kleinberg et al. [28] showed an O(1)-approximation algorithm for jobs with arbitrary distributions.
-Goel and Indyk [19] obtained a 2-approximation for jobs with Poisson distribution and a PTAS for exponential distribution.
-Under the dynamic model, the Longest Expected Processing Time first (LEPT) algorithm is known to achieve the optimal expected makespan for jobs with exponential distributions [5, 44] or when all jobs follow a common distribution with a non-increasing hazard rate function [43].
-For jobs with arbitrary distributions, a straightforward extension of the classical online list scheduling yields a 2-approximation [6].
+Under the static model, Kleinberg et al. [30] showed an O(1)-approximation algorithm for jobs with arbitrary distributions.
+Goel and Indyk [21] obtained a 2-approximation for jobs with Poisson distribution and a PTAS for exponential distribution.
+Under the dynamic model, the Longest Expected Processing Time first (LEPT) algorithm is known to achieve the optimal expected makespan for jobs with exponential distributions [7, 46] or when all jobs follow a common distribution with a non-increasing hazard rate function [45].
+For jobs with arbitrary distributions, a straightforward extension of the classical online list scheduling yields a 2-approximation [8].